ehrenholgersson/ehrenholgersson/ReadME.md

 ### Unnamed Space Game
 2D game where you can build and fly custom space ships between different planets and (hopefully one day) solar systems.

 This is a long term project that I have been working on for some time.
-I'm trying to focus my efforts on smaller things that can be built quickly to develop my portfolio right now but this game is my baby and I struggle to put it down for any length of time.
+I'm trying to focus my efforts on smaller things that can be built quickly to develop my portfolio right now, but this project is my baby and I struggle to put it down for any length of time.

 Currently you can build your own ships and fly between 3 planets, there are AI traders that fly between the planets and pirates that will attack them.